The Dental Implant Process

-Dental Implant Placement Salem OR
+Dental Implant Surgical Procedure in Salem OR

 El procedure to place a dental implant takes 30 Para 60 minutes for one implant and only 2 Para 3 hours for multiple implants.
 The number of appointments and time required vary from patient to patient.
 The surgeon will bring great precision and attention to the details of your case.